mehmetalici/problems-vs-algorithms/README.md

 #### Analysis
 The numbers, i.e 0, 1, 2, are sorted by moving 0's and 2's to the start and end of the array, respectively.
 To achieve the target time complexity, we perform a single traversal by maintaining two variables to keep track of the indices of the location for the last index of the 0's and first index of the 2's.
 Thanks to that, we move in-place 0's and 2's to the target locations efficiently, in O(n) time.

+#### Space Complexity Analysis
+The problem is solved through an in-place sorting algorithm.
+It takes constant space regardless of input size and therefore O(1) in space.

 ### Problem 5: Autocomplete with Tries